-- 1. The foundation material is of suitable quality or is removed and replaced with selected backfill. - 2.
-The flow line is checked for proper elevation.
+Construction 1.
+The foundation material is of suitable quality or is removed and replaced with selected backfill.

+- 2. The flow line is checked for proper elevation.

+- During See that

+- Construction

+- 4 37

-- 1. Year-built numerals, if required, are properly installed. - 2.
-The top slab is finished properly. - 3.
-Curing is started immediately. - 4.
-Protection against freezing is provided in cold weather.
+- 1. Year-built numerals, if required, are properly installed.

+- 2. The top slab is finished properly.

+- 3. Curing is started immediately.

+- 4. Protection against freezing is provided in cold weather.